taimir/OpenDTAM-3.1/README.md

 ## Build Instructions On Ubuntu 12.04 LTS

-*Notice:* From now until 8/18/14 I will be attempting to get this code to compile on OpenCV 3.0.0 Getting this to build from the latest commits will therefore be nigh impossible.
-Instead try commit a5f91d0cd58c3353ef56a3694648375f1c053082 on the main branch and use OpenCV 2.4.something
+This is an experimental branch.
+It is currently the most up to date.
+In the future I intend to collapse the many branches of this project, because maintenance is getting a bit out of hand.
+Until then, try building commit a5f91d0cd58c3353ef56a3694648375f1c053082 on the main branch and use OpenCV 2.4.something

 For building `OpenDTAM`, here is a brief instruction on Ubuntu 12.04 LTS.